 The Bank's credit risk management framework captures the complete credit risk management cycle.
-It is operationalized through policies and procedures covering the identification, assessment, measurement and monitoring, as well as control and mitigation of credit risk at the enterprise level.
+It is operationalized through policies and procedures that cover the identification, assessment, measurement and monitoring - as well as control and mitigation - of credit risk at the enterprise level.

-The Bank's credit risk management approach varies depending on the characteristics or nature of the portfolios or customer segments.
-There are specific policies and procedures for major customer segments.
+The Bank's credit risk management approach varies depending on the characteristics or nature of the relevant portfolios or customer segments.
+Specific policies and procedures have been established for major customer segments.

-Credit Risk Management Appro Credit Risk Management Approach for Major Customer Segments: Consumer and Small Business Credit risks are managed on portfolio basis.
-Bankruptcy, credit bureau checks, along with systems and processes such as source identification of credit origination and independent verification of documentation are used to detect fraud.
-Comprehensive risk management information systems (MIS) are used to track and monitor the performance of the portfolios.
-Corporate and Institutional Credits extended are individually assessed and risk rated. customers The extensions are guided by predefined target market and risk acceptance criteria.
-Credit decisions are made after comprehensive qualitative and quantitative risk assessment, with understanding of the customer and customer group's interdependencies.
-Credits are jointly approved by business and credit risk units to ensure objectivity and shared risk ownership.
+Credit Risk Management Approach for Major Customer Segments: Consumer and Small Business Manage credit risks on portfolio basis.
+Use bankruptcy, credit bureau checks, along with systems and processes such as source identification of credit origination and independent verification of documentation for credit screening and fraud detection purposes.
+Use comprehensive risk management information systems (MIS), behavioural models and stress testing for monitoring and early identification of potentially weak credits.
+Corporate and Institutional customers Assess credits individually with robust independent evaluation carried out by experienced credit officers.
+Use predefined risk acceptance criteria, availability of acceptable collateral and stipulated financing advance ratio and margin requirements to guide credit extensions.
+Business and credit risk units jointly approve credits to ensure objectivity and shared risk ownership.
+Take prompt remedial actions through timely and disciplined execution of margin calls, top-up provisions, stop-loss and force-selling.